dam-lab/hudsonica_transgenerational_MS/README.md

 g)	dev.time – the development time (days) to adulthood needed to calculate λ.
 h)	lambda – the calculated fitness (λ) value.

+III.
+Statistics

+A.	Summary files – all files in this directory are MS Excel Workbooks with multiple tabs that consist of model summaries and ANOVA tables.
+All tabs are labeled with the respective model type for a particular trait.

+1. BodySize_GrowthRate_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for Body Size and Growth Rate across the transgenerational experiment.
+2. Dev_time_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for Development time across the transgenerational experiment.
+3. EPR_HS_stats_MS.xls – this is a spreadsheet with summarized statistics for EPR and HS across the transgenerational experiment.
+4. EPR_RT_statistics_MS.xls – this is a spreadsheet with summarized statistics for EPR in the reciprocal transplant part of the experiment.
+5. Lambda_RT_statistics_MS.xls – this is a spreadsheet with summarized statistics for calculated fitness in the reciprocal transplant part of the experiment.
+6. Lambda_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for calculated fitness across the transgenerational experiment.
+7. Sexratio_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for sex ratio changes across the transgenerational experiment.
+8. Survival_stats_MS_updated.xls – this is a spreadsheet with summarized statistics for survival to adulthood across the transgenerational experiment.